kojix2/uing/README.md

 See [examples](examples).

 - Notes:
-  - UIng.msg_box is not working on Windows (the reason is unknown).
+  - On Windows, libui-ng's msg_box implementation uses TaskDialog.
+ComCtl32.dll version6 is required to call TaskDialog.
+The standard ComCtl32 is version 5, so a manifest file is required.

 ## Development